mrichar1/jsonapi-vuex/README.md

 * Creates a Vuex module to store API data.
 * High-level methods to wrap common RESTful operations (GET, POST, PUT etc).
-* Normalizes data in the store, making record handling easier.
+* Restructures/normalizes data in the store, making record handling easier.
 * Uses Axios (or your own axios-like module) as the HTTP client.

 ## Setup